oliverychen/oliverychen.github.io/pages/blog/index.md

 </center>

 <br>
 This may be studies with <a href="https://en.wikipedia.org/wiki/Dynamic_Bayesian_network">Dynamic Bayesian Network (DBN)</a> by Paul Dagum and <a href="https://en.wikipedia.org/wiki/Dynamic_Bayesian_network">Recursive Bayesian estimation (Bayes filter)</a>.
-I have little knowledge of this, interesting readers could refer to corresponding papers.
+I have little knowledge of this, interested readers could refer to corresponding papers.

 <br>
 <b>Other interpretations</b>